superelement/drift-state/README.md

 A small JS helper to give your CSS transitions a transitioning (aka drifting) state, with no additional library dependencies (like jQuery).

+## Work in progress
+This project works, but is still in early stages of development, so use with caution.

 ## Polyfills
 The library uses the following features, which you'll need to polyfill if not supported:
 - classList